guynich/deepseek_opi5plus/README.md

 | 1.5B  | OrangePi 3B     | RK3566  | 2.4               | 4GB RAM  |

-The rates for the first two rows are equivalent to approximately 4-6 words per second which is faster than human speech (~2-3 words per second).
+The rates for the first two rows are equivalent to approximately 4-6 words per second which is faster than human speech (roughly 2 words per second).
 The lowest cost board (OrangePi 3B) rate is slower than human speech.

 ### 7B model